corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 That one's a bit controversial.

 Rust has two hash map implementations in the standard library:
-`BTreeMap`, which guarantees insertion ordering, while `HashMap` which is unordered, but more commonly used.
+`BTreeMap`, which guarantees insertion ordering, while `HashMap` is unordered, but more commonly used.
 For a long time, a "performance trick" was to use `BTreeMap` if you needed a faster hash map implementation.
 Nowadays, this is no longer the case.
-That's because `HashMap` has improved significantly in performance and is now the default choice for most use-cases.
+That's because `HashMap` has improved significantly in performance and is now the default choice for most use cases.
 One reason is that the implementation of `HashMap` has [changed to use a "siphash" algorithm](https://doc.rust-lang.org/book/ch08-03-hash-maps.html#hashing-functions) and is now [based on Google's SwissTable](https://doc.rust-lang.org/std/collections/struct.HashMap.html).
 The combination of these changes has made `HashMap` much more performant than before, so there is no good reason to use `BTreeMap` anymore, other than the ordering guarantee.

 In ["Smolderingly fast b-trees"](https://www.scattered-thoughts.net/writing/smolderingly-fast-btrees/), Jamie Brandon compares the performance of Rust's `BTreeMap` and `HashMap`.
 Here are my key takeaways: